-- Avoid sunscreens that contain harmful chemicals such as Oxybenzone, Benzophenone-1, Benzophenone-8, OD-PABA, 4-Methylbenzylidene camphor, and 3-Benzylidene camphor
+- Avoid sunscreens that contain harmful chemicals such as Oxybenzone, Benzophenone-1, Benzophenone-8, OD-PABA, 4-Methylbenzylidene camphor, 3-Benzylidene camphor, Octinoxate, and Octocrylene.

 - Opt for mineral sunscreens that use ingredients such as zinc oxide or titanium dioxide.
 But remember that not all mineral sunscreens are reef-safe.
 In order to be reef-safe, the ingredients must be “non-nano,” or larger than 100 nanometer in size, as this makes it less likely that it will be absorbed by marine life.
 Choose mineral products that indicate that the ingredients are non-nano, for example “non-nano zinc oxide”.